Nobel Prize winning physiologist Ivan Pavlov is best remembered for his work on what psychologists call “classical conditioning”.

 The stimulus that made me start writing this post was a recent report by the Ontario Securities Commission (“OSC”) about the adverse effects of commission-based broker compensation systems on mutual fund investment performance.

 Acting on behalf of the Canadian Securities Administrators, the OSC commissioned The Brondesbury Group (“TBG”) to review existing research on mutual fund compensation.
 While I won’t go into it in detail here, addicted as I am to good data, TBG’s research is impressive.
 Their disclosures are comprehensive (they discuss their own potential biases), they offer both sides of the argument, and they back up their findings with solid academic research.

 At the bottom of this post I have listed links to some of the research that TBG used in reaching their conclusions.
 Many of the titles tell stories unto themselves.

 The existence of commission-based systems alone could be the source of the TBG findings, but I think conditioning in the industry is at least as much if not more of the issue.
 There’s nothing inherently wrong with the idea of products sold on commission, just as there’s nothing inherently wrong with the idea of commission-based compensation systems.

 As BTG’s research shows, however, these products and systems aren’t necessarily producing the best outcomes for investors and the intensity of the competitive environment in which they are being sold surely plays a role.

-The things that your broker is excited about may have a lot more to do with Pavlov, and the ringing of the commission bell, than with your portfolio returns or peace of mind.
+The things that your broker is excited about may have a lot more to do with Pavlov, and the ringing of the commission bell, than with your portfolio returns.